narak999/WeatherApp/README.md

 background color changes depending the weather condition.

 # Note
 This is my first take on Android App Development.
+Plus, the app only works with API level 28 (Android Pie) or below.
 This project is partially based on Philipp Lackner Weather App Youtube tutorial.
 Link to his channel: [Philipp Lackner](https://www.youtube.com/@PhilippLackner)